SCRT-HQ/VaporShell/docs/glossary/New-VSApplicationAutoScalingScalableTarget.md

 ```

 ### -RoleARN
-The Amazon Resource Name ARN of an AWS Identity and Access Management IAM role that allows Application Auto Scaling to modify the scalable target on your behalf.
+Specify the Amazon Resource Name ARN of an AWS Identity and Access Management IAM role that allows Application Auto Scaling to modify the scalable target on your behalf.
+This can be either an IAM service role that Application Auto Scaling can assume to make calls to other AWS resources on your behalf, or a service-linked role for the specified service.
+For more information, see How Application Auto Scaling Works with IAM: https://docs.aws.amazon.com/autoscaling/application/userguide/security_iam_service-with-iam.html in the *Application Auto Scaling User Guide*.
+To automatically create a service-linked role, specify the full ARN of the service-linked role in your stack template.
+For examples of the ARN format and more information, see Service-Linked Roles: https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html in the *Application Auto Scaling User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html#cfn-applicationautoscaling-scalabletarget-rolearn
 PrimitiveType: String